BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 $ echo $hex
 5c2a7b9f
 ```
-Third, you need to add a byte of `00` if the top digit is "8" or greater, so that it's not interpretted as a negative number.
+Third, you need to add a top byte of `00` if the top digit is "8" or greater, so that it's not interpretted as a negative number.
 ```
 $ hexfirst=$(echo $hex | cut -c1)
 $ [[ 0x$hexfirst -gt 0x7 ]] && hex="00"$hex